warte67/SDOM/docs/progress.md

         - Benchmarks show well over 10,000 frames per second on development hardware.
 Roughly 6000-7000 fps on a 15 year old I3 system (roughly 1.5 miliseconds per frame of overhead).
         - The SDOM API introduces only ~100 microseconds of overhead per frame, which is negligible for real-time 2D applications and 2D/3D games.
 This performance is without extensive post development optimization.
         - This validates the architectural choices and confirms that the system is ready for further feature development and integration.
+    - **Milestone - DisplayObject Complete:**
+        - With the DisplayObject (IDisplayObject) system now robust, unit-tested, and stable, the next major development track is the AssetObject system for resource management.
 ---
 - ### [October 7, 2025]
     - cleaned up the heavy includes from the header files to reduce compile times and improve modularity.